RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 > Unless there's a specific reason that you have to use .NET Core - use .NET Framework.

-The only reason you should consider using .NET Core from FoxPro is that you need to call a library that is only available for .NET Core and uses Core specific features.
-You can actually use a library that is compiled for .NET Core in full framework, as long as it doesn't use features that are not available in full framework.
-This is not safe - as any failures will then occur at runtime, rather than compile time, but for many scenarios this might actually allow using Core components in Full Framework.
-If you do make sure you do extensive testing... it's not an officially supported scenario, but yet it works.

-.NET Core only libraries are relatively rare today, as most libraries these days either multi-target both .NET Framework and .NET Core or use `.NET Standard 2.0` which is a generic 'api interface' that is supported both by .NET Core and full framework.

 Please note, that using FoxPro you can choose to access either .NET Framework using `wwDotnetBridge` (or plain COM Interop), or use `wwDotnetCoreBridge` to use the  .NET Core Runtime, but with the latter you have to make sure the Runtimes are installed.

 ## FoxPro and .NET Interop
 So you've decided you need to interop with some .NET Components - how do you do that?
 There are a couple of options available to the FoxPro developer.

-* **.NET COM Interop**
+* **Native .NET COM Interop**
 .NET supports a native COM interface wrapper that allows **.NET components to be exposed as COM objects**.
 Unfortunately the native support is **very limited** and requires explicitly registered and marked components which means either you have to use your own components that implement these special markers, or use the very few .NET components that explicitly support COM Interop invocation.
 COM by itself is also limited in .NET type features it can access, due to limitations in the COM type system compared to .NET's rich type system .
-For example, you can't call static members, you can't easily access collections and dictionaries, access generic types, and even many simple types like Guids, Decimals or Longs can't be accessed directly.
+For example, you can't call static members, you can't easily access collections and dictionaries, access generic types, and even many simple types like Guids, Decimals or Longs can't be accessed directly.  *Note: Native COM Activation (COM Interop) is not available in .NET Core*.

 * **wwDotnetBridge** (or `wwDotnetCoreBridge`) wwDotnetBridge is an Open Source FoxPro library that provides a proxy interface into .NET.
-It also uses COM Interop, but uses a different approach to load .NET assemblies and create instances by hosting the .NET Runtime directly.
-It works around many limitations of COM Interop by providing Proxy functionality inside of .NET that allows accessing features that native COM interaction cannot access directly and passing input from FoxPro to .NET and results from .NET back to FoxPro in a way that each platform can work with.
-It requires no explicitly registration for components, can access most .NET types directly, and supports common features like access to static members, collections and dictionaries, generic types and many other problem types not supported via native COM access.
+It also uses COM Interop, but uses a different approach to load .NET assemblies and create instances by hosting the .NET Runtime.
+It works around many limitations of native COM Interop by providing direct activation via a Proxy inside of .NET.
+The proxy allows accessing features that COM interaction cannot access directly, by passing input from FoxPro to .NET and results from .NET back to FoxPro in a way that each platform can work with.
+It requires no explicitly registration for components, can access most .NET types directly, and supports common features like access to static members, collections and dictionaries, generic types and many other problem types not supported via native COM access.  or some event interfaces).

-> Of these two using wwDotnetBridge is almost always the better choice, as it removes the COM registration and COM marked requirement of stock COM Interop.
-That feature alone is enough to use wwDotnetBridge in my view - once you get the .NET object reference behavior is initially identical to COM Interop.
-But beyond that wwDotnetBridge then provides proxy functionality to work around COM Interop limitations.
-Personally I **never** use .NET COM Interop from FoxPro - there's no benefit in its use and no downside for using wwDotnetBridge except for small, two DLL distribution requirement.
+> Of these two using wwDotnetBridge is almost always the better choice, if nothing else than removing the COM registration requirement.
+Personally I **never** use .NET COM Interop from FoxPro - since you get all the featurs of native COM Interop, plus all the enhancements that wwDotnetBridge Proxy provides.
+There's no downside for using wwDotnetBridge except for the small, two DLL distribution requirement.

 ### Built in COM Interop
 .NET includes a COM based interop mechanism that allows for instantiating and accessing of .NET components via COM.
 The native COM Interop mechanism allows you to instantiate a .NET component via COM and return it as a COM object reference. .NET includes a COM Callable layer that at runtime turns .NET objects into COM accessible objects.

 But the built-in COM Interop has a catch: It requires that components are explicitly marked for COM Interop and that the components is registered in the registry as a COM component using a special tool called `regAsm`. `regAsm` creates COM entries that add additional .NET specific information in the registry so you can instantiate a .NET Component as a COM object using standard `CREATEOBJECT("ComClass.Class")` syntax.
 Unfortunately that limits what you can access with this native COM mechanism as almost no native .NET components, or those from third parties are natively exposed as COM objects.
 Most components lack both the appropriate `[ComVisible]` attributes or the attributes required to allow FoxPro to instantiate these COM compoents.
 Effectively this limits the native COM Interop features to components that you yourself build with the additional burden of requiring that these components have to be registered and re-registered during installation of the application.
 In short using COM Interop is messy.

-If you are interested there's more detail on how native COM Interop works in the [wwDotnetBridge White Paper](https://west-wind.com/presentations/wwDotnetBridge/wwDotnetBridge.pdf), but we're not covering that here, since it is so limited and cumbersome to install and work with.
+If you are interested there's more detail on how native COM Interop works in the [wwDotnetBridge White Paper](https://west-wind.com/presentations/wwDotnetBridge/wwDotnetBridge.pdf), but we're not covering that here, since it is so cumbersome to install components and has so many limitations.

 ### wwDotnetBridge and wwDotnetCoreBridge
-To work around some of these limitations the `wwDotnetBridge` library provides a number of enhancements that allow any object to be instantiated as well as providing a host of helper features that allow you to work around the limitations of COM only access to .NET components.
+To work around some of these limitations  `wwDotnetBridge` provides a number of enhancements:

 * Access most .NET components directly
 * No COM registration required for instantiation
 * Support for multiple constructors and constructor with parameters
+* Access to static methods and properties and enums
-* Helpers to access type that can't be passed over COM
+* Helpers to access types that can't be passed over COM
-    * any value type, long, decimal
+    * any value type (ie. `long`,`Guid` etc.)
     * collection types and dictionaries
     * anything using .NET Generics
 * Type wrappers for incompatible types
     * ComArray for collections
     * ComValue for problem types
 * Automatic Type Conversions

 Like native COM Interop, wwDotnetBridge relies on the same COM callable wrapper in .NET to interact with objects directly.
-You use a different mechanism to instantiate types indirectly using `.CreateInstance("dotnetnamespace.classname")`, but once you get an instance of a type back, it's the same kind of COM Interop object you get with plain COM Interop.
+You use a different mechanism to instantiate types indirectly using `loBridge.CreateInstance("dotnetnamespace.classname")`, but once you get an instance of a type back, it's the same COM type of object you get with plain COM Interop.
 You can directly access any COM compatible methods and properties on these objects, using direct COM Interop.

 The utility of `wwDotnetBridge` comes in when working around the limitations of .NET -> COM communication.
 COM is an old protocol and it has very strict type rules of what it can and cannot work with and `wwDotnetBridge` can work around many of those in the 'cannot work' category.

 `wwDotnetBridge` loads a .NET component into .NET and uses it as Proxy that can access .NET components on behalf of FoxPro and COM and marshal data between the two through an intermediate execution and data translation layer.
 It basically makes method invocations and property access operations on behalf of FoxPro and converts data types to and from FoxPro in a way that works over COM.
 Using this mechanism allows getting around most limitations that don't work with COM natively.

-What this means that if types support direct COM access you can continue to use direct interaction.
+> What this means that if types support direct COM access you can continue to use direct COM access.
 When there's a problem with the type conversions or member structure, you can then use `wwDotnetBridge`'s proxy features to work around the problems.

-Because the proxy component lives in .NET It can access any native .NET functionality and return data in a way that FoxPro can manage.
-For example, the `Long` .NET datatype isn't supported in COM but `wwDotnetBridge` can intercept a result value of `Long` and convert it into an `int` for a small value or a `double`for a large value both of which FoxPro and COM support.
+Because the proxy component lives in .NET, it can access any native .NET functionality and return data in a way that FoxPro can manage.
+For example, the `long` .NET datatype isn't supported via COM, but `wwDotnetBridge` can intercept a result value of `long` and convert it into an `int` for a small value, or a `double` for a large value both of which FoxPro and COM support.

-Other problems that `wwDotnetBridge` solves, are that value types or generic types cannot be accessed through COM because they don't have a fixed virtual pointer implementation. `wwDotnetBridge` works around this by using indirect referencing and calling of members using helper methods like `InvokeMethod()`, `GetProperty()` and `SetProperty()` which use **.NET Reflection** inside of the .NET Runtime to make the calls and marshal the result values back to FoxPro.
+Other problems that `wwDotnetBridge` solves are that value types or generic types cannot be accessed through COM because they don't have a fixed virtual pointer implementation. `wwDotnetBridge` works around this by using indirect referencing and calling of members using helper methods like `InvokeMethod()`, `GetProperty()` and `SetProperty()` which use **.NET Reflection** inside of the .NET Runtime to make the calls and marshal the result values back to FoxPro.
 This means that in many cases COM unsupported operations can be executed **inside of .NET** and only the results are marshalled back in a COM compatible way that FoxPro can use.`

 Finally you can also access static methods and properties with wwDotnetBridge` which are quite common in .NET.
 Static members are *instance-less operations* - sort of like FoxPro UDFs, but tied to a .NET type.
 Since static methods don't have an instance there's no way to create a COM instance and call that method - there is no instance.
 So rather wwDotnetBridge uses Reflection to call the static method or property and marshal the result back to FoxPro.

 In a nutshell, `wwDotnetBridge` provides workarounds for many common .NET scenarios that don't directly work with COM Interop.
 You can still use direct COM access to any method or property that support it, but for those that don't, wwDotnetBridge has workarounds via its proxy mechanism.

 ## How wwDotnetBridge works
 So how does this work?
-Think of `wwDotnetBridge` as a .NET proxy that can marshal data from FoxPro to .NET and from .NET to FoxPro, using structures that can be passed over COM.
+Think of `wwDotnetBridge` as a proxy running inside of .NET that can marshal data to and from FoxPro and .NET, by using data types that can be passed over COM.
 To do so there are helper methods that indirectly invoke methods, set properties and retrieve values.
 The proxy knows what is being passed and what the target types are and handles the conversions wherever possible.

 There are two main features: